 The concept of “we-ness” and solidarity takes precedence over merely “winning” an argument within a relationship.
 Gottman introduces an intriguing approach termed the “yield to win” strategy, drawing parallels to the principles of judo.
 Here, the energy your partner invests in seeking influence or validation becomes the pathway through which influence and validation are reciprocated.

-Interestingly, Gottman noted a trend in his earlier research where a significant portion of American men actively resisted accepting influence from their wives (60% of men according to his research).
+Interestingly, Gottman noted a trend in his earlier research where a significant portion of American men actively resisted accepting influence from their wives (60% of men, according to his research).
 However, there’s a shift on the horizon.
-He expressed a need to delve deeper into the issue, particularly with a focus on the Millennial generation of husbands.
-More recent studies indicate a positive shift: Millennial men seem to be exhibiting greater emotional intelligence by being more open to accepting influence from their partners compared to previous generations.
-This suggests an evolving landscape where attitudes towards power and influence within relationships might be changing for the better.
+He expressed a need to delve deeper into the issue, mainly focusing on the Millennial generation of husbands.
+More recent studies indicate a positive shift: Millennial men seem to exhibit greater emotional intelligence by being more open to accepting influence from their partners than previous generations.
+This suggests an evolving landscape where attitudes towards power and influence within relationships might change for the better.

 Validation, Decision-making & Power-sharing

-Gottman’s research emphasizes the importance of husbands who genuinely respect and validate their wives, as they are more inclined to share power and decision-making within the relationship.
-It’s a key insight: husbands who can maintain a composed demeanor, show attentiveness to their partner, and accept their partner’s influence tend to experience greater marital satisfaction.
+Gottman’s research emphasizes the importance of husbands who genuinely respect and validate their wives and are more inclined to share power and decision-making within the relationship.
+This is a key insight: Husbands who maintain a composed demeanor, show attentiveness to their partner, and accept their partner’s influence tend to experience greater marital satisfaction.

-Interestingly, Gottman’s findings offer guidance on handling conflicts, especially when a wife expresses anger.
-He suggests that husbands shouldn’t escalate the conflict, emphasizing a crucial 5-second window where self-regulation becomes a vital skill.
-This is because, in these situations, wives often attempt to either tone down their emotions or match their partner’s emotional intensity.
+Interestingly, Gottman’s findings guide the handling of conflicts, especially when a wife expresses anger.
+He suggests that husbands shouldn’t escalate the conflict, emphasizing a crucial 5-second window during which self-regulation becomes a vital skill.
+In these situations, wives often attempt to either tone down their emotions or match their partner’s emotional intensity.

 In the realm of power struggles within relationships, Gottman introduces the concept of the Four Horsemen—criticism, contempt, defensiveness, and stonewalling.
 These behaviors typically emerge as the couple’s space collapses under the weight of conflict.
 The Four Horsemen are antithetical to accepting influence and often pave the way for ongoing gridlock within the marriage.

-When a husband fails to take those crucial 5 seconds to steady himself and instead employs the Four Horsemen to counter his partner’s argument, it ends up damaging the intimate bond between them.
-However, men who can maintain composure, seek common ground, and avoid these destructive behaviors tend to have healthier conflicts and ultimately happier marriages.
+When a husband fails to take those crucial 5 seconds to steady himself and instead employs the Four Horsemen to counter his partner’s argument, it damages their intimate bond.
+However, men who can maintain composure, seek common ground, and avoid these destructive behaviors tend to have healthier conflicts and, ultimately, happier marriages.

-While it’s essential for both partners to steer clear of these toxic behaviors, research underscores that men have a propensity to escalate negativity during conflicts.
+While both partners need to steer clear of these toxic behaviors, research underscores that men have a propensity to escalate negativity during conflicts.
 This habitual escalation damages marriages in over 80% of cases.
 Recognizing and curbing these tendencies becomes imperative for fostering a healthier relationship dynamic.

 Religious Belief and Collaborative Power Sharing